lunixbochs/ActualVim/README.md

 Actual Vim
 ----

 Warning: This is alpha software.
-It's slightly past the proof of concept stage.
-There are several blatant bugs and it lacks some important features.
+Editing files is not yet entirely consistent.

 The goal is to use a hidden Vim instance to accurately manipulate a Sublime Text buffer as though you were editing the text directly in Vim.
-This has been roughly accomplished.
+This has been accomplished.

 It's not simply a terminal emulator embedded in a text editor.
 Sublime is still in control of the text buffer.
 You will be able to use the entire native Sublime interface while in INSERT mode, including plugins.